JBOSS: A Concise Tutorial Just An Hour | ACTE

 • How do you set up a JBoss server configuration?

 • This JBoss server tutorial will answer all these questions.
 At the end of the tutorial, I’ll tell you how to get the most out of your JBoss application server with a powerful JBoss application monitoring tool.
-JBoss application server is an open-source platform, developed by Red Hat, used for implementing Java applications and a wide variety of other software applications.
-You can build and deploy Java services to be scaled to fit the size of your business.
+The JBoss client-server is a platform that is freely available built by Red Hat that’s utilized to run Java programs, among other things.
+Java applications can be easily modified and deployed to grow with your company.
 When you integrate a JBoss application server with WildFly 10 you can unlock several cool features, like messaging, high-availability clustering, and distributed caching.

 • If open-source tools make you a little nervous, fear not—JBoss application server is compliant with Java Enterprise Edition 7 specifications.
 You can run JBoss application server on Linux, Unix, OS X, and Windows.